Admissibility of Electronic Evidence: Section 61 of the BSA Permits Oral Evidence (Overriding Arjun Panditrao)

 This reflects a broader policy shift towards substantive justice over procedural rigidity.

-• The decision, Arjun Panditrao, had established a strict interpretation that proof by a certificate under Section 65B (Section 63, Adhiniyam) is mandatory to admit a computer output (copy) in evidence.
+• Proof by way of the certificate under Section 65B (Section 63, Adhiniyam) is mandatory to admit all or any computer output (copy) in evidence.

-In other words, Section 61 must be understood as a provision intended to secure alternative routes for admitting computer outputs (copies of electronic records); that is, otherwise than through the certificate contemplated under Section 63.
+In any event, Section 61 is worded with a view that it must be understood as a provision intended to secure alternative routes for admitting computer outputs (copies of electronic records); that is, otherwise than through the certificate contemplated under Section 63.

-• Note: An argument may yet be possible against this construction on the basis of the words “subject to Section 63” in Section 61, by suggesting that the admissibility of a computer output continues to depend upon the production of a certificate under Section 63.
+An argument may yet be possible against the construction stated above, based on the words “subject to Section 63” in Section 61 – that these words signify that the admissibility of a computer output depends upon the compulsory production of the certificate under Section 63.

-• However, this argument can be explained.
-If the certificate under Section 63 were to remain as an inflexible and universal requirement, Section 61 would be rendered redundant or otiose.
-Such an interpretation would defeat the very purpose of introducing a new provision (Section 61), which must be presumed to have been enacted with a definite legislative intent.
+• If the certificate under Section 63 were to remain as an inflexible rule, Section 61 would be rendered surplusage or otiose.

 Conclusion